 The Gateway replies that’s great!
 Let’s go to the Proxmox node and try to ping our virtual machine.
 The virtual machine replies!
 That’s good! open a putty connection to the virtual machine and install a small script to ensure that the packages will not be blocked by the virtual machine.

-So, for this, you’ll have to go in this folder, create the file and put up the following code.
+So, for this, you’ll have to go into this folder, create the file and put up the following code.
 The reason for this is that the packages will reach this virtual machine after you put those firewall rules with the necessary ports, but by default, I saw that centOS7 is blocking the port packages from coming out to the internet, so these scripts ensure that after the system is booted that the rule that blocks the packages, will be dropped.

 This is done by the IP tables rule.
 By making this script we will make sure that after reboot the command will be run again; let’s save this let’s see if it’s written correctly…

 Okay, everything seems correct, let’s close this putty connection and do a full reboot of the server.
 Maybe some of the reboots are not necessary, but I like to do them in order to make sure that everything will run smoothly.

-Let’s ping again… we see that Proxmox cannot go to the virtual machine as its booting, and as soon as it boots the machine will reply.
-Let’s try this from the virtual machine as well, and we log in and try to ping our gateway… so the gateway responds, everything is okay.
+Let’s ping again… we see that Proxmox cannot go to the virtual machine as it’s booting, and as soon as it boots the machine will reply.
+Let’s try this from the virtual machine as well, and we log in and try to ping our gateway… so the gateway responds, and everything is okay.
 Right now, I will disable the firewall, but remember to put your own firewall rules to make it more secure.

 Before starting the cPanel installer please make sure that you have forwarded all the necessary ports in the Proxmox firewall configuration file.